Michigan State Capitol

 In 2015-16, our services were requested to address the sagging and detaching corridor ceilings.
 The 16' x 120' corridors were a consistent run of flat plaster, uninterrupted by dimensional details.

-Canning Co. innovative professionals invented a system of raising and reattaching the ceilings causing minimal plaster loss or damage to the fragile distemper decoration.
+The innovative professionals we have at John Canning & Co. invented a system of raising and reattaching the ceilings causing minimal plaster loss or damage to the fragile distemper decoration.
 A minimal amount of plaster replacement - matching texture, and direction of graining - and distemper inpainting without moisture discoloration completed the job.
 The corridors on all three floor received this treatment for a total of 7,000 sq. ft.

 1990 Michigan House of Representative’s Tribute 1990